pulumi/pulumi-hugo/themes/default/content/docs/concepts/inputs-outputs/apply.md

 {{% /choosable %}}

 As shown above, using this method will not provide a JSON representation of the VPC resource complete with its properties and associated property values.
-This is because, when it comes to Pulumi resource classes, there is no custom `String` method that outputs this kind of JSON representation for each resource.
+This is because, when it comes to Pulumi resource classes, there is no way to output this kind of JSON representation for a resource.

-Ultimately, if you want to view the properties of a resource, you will need to access them individually using {{< pulumi-apply >}}.
+Ultimately, if you want to view the properties of a resource, you will need to access them at the individual property level.
+The rest of this guide will demonstrate how to access and interact with a single property using {{< pulumi-apply >}}.

+{{< notes type="info" >}}
+The `apply` method is great for when you need to access single values.
+However, if you need to access multiple output values across multiple resources, you will need to use Pulumi's [`all` method](/docs/concepts/inputs-outputs/all) instead.
+{{< /notes >}}

-## Using Apply { search.keywords="pulumi.apply" }
+## Accessing single output values { search.keywords="pulumi.apply" }

 Let's say you want to print the ID of the VPC you've created.
 Given that this is an individual resouce property and not the entire resource itself, you could try logging the value like normal: